wes337/kanon-gaming-frontend/README.md

-# Rest Countries Front-End
+# Kanon Gaming Assignment (Front End)

-This is the Rest Countries front-end part of the the Kanon Gaming assignment (question 3).
+This is the client for the front end part of the the Kanon Gaming assignment.

 You can see this live [here](https://redux.js.org/).